The Philadelphia Eagles head coach is already one of the higher-paid coaches in the league, but after winning Super Bowl LIX, he is making even more.

 Update:

-Unlike NFL players, the coaches' salaries are not public knowledge, and there is no salary cap.
+Unlike NFL players, the coaches’ salaries are not public knowledge, and there is no salary cap.
 But of course, reporting from outlets like Sportico and Front Office Sports have estimated what the top coaches make.
-As for Sirianni, he currently ranks 11th.
-That’s likely to change, by a lot.
+As for Sirianni, before winning Super Bowl LIX, he was making approximately $7 million a year.

-In 2021, Sirianni signed a five-year, $35 million contract with the Eagles.
-Currently, with an annual salary of around $7 million, he is the 11th-highest-paid coach in the NFL.
-In four years as the Eagles' head coach, he’s taken the team to the playoffs in every season plus two Super Bowl appearances and now one Super Bowl victory.
+In 2021, Sirianni signed a five-year, $35 million contract with the Eagles, making him one of the highest paid coaches in the NFL.
+In four years as the Eagles’ head coach, he’s taken the team to the playoffs in every season plus two Super Bowl appearances and now one Super Bowl victory.

-With that record, he’s due for a pretty hefty extension.
-NFL Network’s Tom Pelissero believes that it will be at least $15 million per year, maybe more.
+With that record, he was due for a pretty hefty extension.
+NFL Network’s Tom Pelissero believes that he is probably earning at least $15 million per year, maybe more.

 “If I’m Nick Sirianni, I’m going, ‘well, there’s other guys who are making $13-14 million and haven’t even won a playoff game!‘”